aflemm/andrew-website/content/career/_index.md

 draft: false
 ---

-I am trained as a Mechanical Engineer (P.Eng), with experience leading multi-disciplinary teams (mechanical, hardware, software) through product design and manufacturing.
+I am a Mechanical Engineer (P.Eng), with experience leading multi-disciplinary teams (mechanical, hardware, software) through product development and early volume manufacturing.

-I have had a focus on electrification and sustainability, and love being part of a small team trying to do something new.
+I have a focus on electrification and sustainability, and love being part of a small team trying to do something new.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/andrew-flemming/)